Ozone, Air Quality, and Asthma

 What Is Ozone?

-Particle pollution (say: PAR-tih-kul puh-LOO-shun) also makes the air dirty.
-Particle pollution is created when tiny bits of dust, dirt, smoke, soot, chemicals from factories, and droplets from aerosol (say: AYR-uh-sol) cans hang in the air we breathe.
+Particle pollution also makes the air dirty.
+Particle pollution is created when tiny bits of dust, dirt, smoke, soot, and other stuff hang in the air.
+Particle pollution can also be droplets from aerosol products, acids called nitrates (pronounced: NYE-trates) and sulfates (pronounced: SUL-fates).
 The smaller the particles, the deeper they can get into the lungs.

 What You Can Do

-If you play a sport that has outside practices during hot weather, talk to the coach about what you can do to stay out of dirty air.
+If you play a sport that has outdoor practices in hot weather, talk to your coach about what you can do to stay out of dirty air.
 This may mean you need to work out in an air-conditioned gym or miss some practices.
-If you do end up working out, inside or out, make sure that you have your quick-relief medicines (also called rescue or fast-acting medicines) with you.
+Wherever you are, always have your quick-relief medicine with you.